 Workplace-specific first aid courses in New Zealand are easily organised with the institutions that offer the basic first aid courses.
 These are the training sessions that focus on the specific dangers that can occur in the workplace.

-For example, if you have a touring business and the most of your tours are by boat, your first aiders need to be ready to administer first aid for people who had near-drowning experience, hypothermia or sunstroke.
+For example, if you have a touring business and the most of your tours are by boat, your first aiders need to be ready to administer first aid for people who had a near-drowning experience, hypothermia or sunstroke.

 What Are the 10 Items in a First Aid Kit?